Scaling and ATokens

 Therefore, the growth of aToken balance reflects the interest earned on deposits over a period.

 Now we run into a contradiction.
-In the earlier example on scaling positions, we saw that a user who deposited 1000 DAI when the liquidity index was 1.1, had his deposit scaled to 909.
+In the earlier on scaling positions, we saw that a user who deposited 1000 DAI when the liquidity index was 1.1, had his deposit scaled to 909.

 Does this mean that he is minted 909 aDAI?
 Yes and no: